-Starting with the 2010 Fall semester, courses are listed with a fourdigit course number reflective of the changes being made in the ULM course numbering system.
+Starting with the 2010 Fall semester, courses are listed with a four-digit course number reflective of the changes being made in the ULM course numbering system.
 Previous years utilized a three-digit course number.
 By adding a zero after the first digit of any ULM course, you can cross-reference the four-digit course with its three-digit counterpart.
-For example, ENGL 1001 used to be ENGL 101 and RADT 4011 was previously RADT 411.
-The 2010-11 course catalogs reflect the four-digit course numbers.
+For example, the current ENGL 1001 is the former ENGL 101 and RADT 4011 was previously RADT 411.
+The 2011-12 course catalogs reflect the four-digit course numbers.